On June 30, 2016 this Commonwealth Enterprise Portal (WebCenter Interaction) will be retired from service.

-Although this osprey survey is intended to be comprehensive, participating in it and filling out the survey form are fairly easy undertakings.
-It helps that ospreys are pretty cool and charismatic and easily observed and identified.
+Although this osprey survey is intended to be comprehensive, participation in it and filling out the survey form are fairly easy undertakings.
+It helps that ospreys are pretty cool, charismatic, as well as easily observed and identified.
 Their nests often can be seen at a considerable distance and should be monitored with binoculars from a safe distance.
 Please do not approach nests.
 For updated information on the natural history and conservation of ospreys in Pennsylvania, please review the osprey account in the Endangered and Threatened Species Section.

 We are primarily interested in the location of each active nest and, if possible, the number of chicks in each nest, along with basic information about what the nest was built on and what type of water body the nest is near.
 Thank you in advance for your willingness to help us with this important survey.

 No portlets in this column.

 Pennsylvania Game Commission, 2001 Elmerton Ave, Harrisburg Pennsylvania 17110-9797